ksepahman/azure-docs/articles/active-directory/manage-apps/configure-admin-consent-workflow.md

 > [!NOTE]
 > You can add or remove reviewers for this workflow by modifying the **Select admin consent requests reviewers** list.
 Note that a current limitation of this feature is that reviewers can retain the ability to review requests that were made while they were designated as a reviewer.
+> Reviewer type (users) cannot have both users with administrative and non-administartive rights assigned to it.
+If you wish you have a user with non-administative right to receive the notifications, It is required to utilise the reviewer type (Roles) or (groups) for the administative user who is required to review the request.

 ## Email notifications